swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     var moduleName: String { get }

-    /// The path of the target source directory. var targetDir: FilePath { get }
+    /// The path of the target source directory. var targetDirectory: Path { get }

-    /// That path of the package that contains the target. var packageDir: FilePath { get }
+    /// That path of the package that contains the target. var packageDirectory: Path { get }

-    /// Absolute paths of the files in the target being built, including the
+    /// Information about the input files specified in the target being built,
-    /// sources, resources, and other files.
-This also includes any source
+    /// including the sources, resources, and other files.
+This sequence also
-    /// files generated by other plugins that are listed earlier than this
+    /// includes any source files generated by other plugins that are listed
-    /// plugin in the `plugins` parameter of the target being built. var inputFiles: FileList { get }
+    /// earlier than this plugin in the `plugins` parameter of the target

-    /// Provides information about the input files in the target being built,
-    /// including sources, resources, and other files.
-The order of the files
-    /// is not defined but is guaranteed to be stable.
-    /// This allows the implementation to be more efficient than a static
-    /// file list.
+    /// being built.
-    protocol FileList: Sequence {
-        func makeIterator() -> FileListIterator
-    }
-    struct FileListIterator: IteratorProtocol {
-        mutating func next() -> FilePath?
-    }
+    var inputFiles: FileList { get }

     /// Information about all targets in the dependency closure of the target
     /// to which the plugin is being applied.
 This list is in topologically